 This is a ‘Feel-good’ resource list of which we hope at least some will prove useful for anyone experiencing low moods.
 Maybe you will find something here that will help to positively distract you while your recovery unfolds.There is nothing more therapeutic than sharing your feelings with someone who will listen actively without judgement.
-If you are isolated at this time and have no one to talk things over with, you can phone our Helpline at 08456007556, or you could speak to a helpline worker (UK, US, worldwide); you will be anonymous and can express freely.
+If you are isolated at this time and have no one to talk things over with, you could speak to a helpline worker (UK, US, worldwide); you will be anonymous and can express freely.

 If your symptoms are not very intense and you can tolerate a little stimulation, try to do some form of low-impact or gentle exercise.
 Exercise is recognised as being effective in overcoming depression.
 We know this can be difficult if experiencing muscle/joint pain and other benzo withdrawal symptoms, but even a short leisurely walk is better than nothing.
 If you are housebound maybe you could do even 5 minutes of on-the-spot walking or simple stretches.
 Ideally, 20 or 30 minutes will trigger the release of endorphins and elevate your mood.
 If you haven’t been exercising, resist implementing a rigorous exercise programme at this time as the over-stimulation may exacerbate your symptoms.